A2 Fire Rated Aluminium Cladding

 Is aluminium cladding flammable?

 Like other metals, aluminium is not naturally flammable, which is why it is often used for exterior cladding.
-That said, some paints and battens, which are used to fix the cladding to the wall, can be – negating the fireproof benefits of metal cladding.
+That said, some paints and battens, which are used to fix the cladding to the wall, can be – negating the fire resistant benefits of metal cladding.
 Dura Cladding Aluminium is paired with A2 fire rated battens and fixings, ensuring maximum safety of the cladding system.

 How to fix aluminium cladding?